corrado-campisano/GestionePratiche/README.md

 ### Default users:
-* namhm has role USER and password is codejava
+* marisa has role USER and password is marisa
-* admin has role ADMIN with password is nimda
+* admin has role ADMIN with password is corrado